|Mame Woury Thioubou|

 Filmmaker's intentions of the film Face to Face

 The history of St. Louis is marked by numerous intermixtures of ideas, cultures and races, for which it has earned the reputation of being at the crossroads between African, European and Arab cultures.
-Adding to this intermixture, is the legacy of the Signares that gave birth to an original form of savoir-être, which artists have continued to invoke in songs and plays.
+Adding to this intermixture, is the legacy of the Signares who gave birth to an original form of savoir-être, which artists have continued to invoke in songs and plays.

 With its Signares, St. Louis has maintained a tradition that its inhabitants strive to perpetuate through the "Takussanu Ndar."
 This old St. Louisian tradition consisted of a parade at twilight, in the likeness of the Signares mingling in the streets.
 Indeed, during the colonial period, Faidherbe square was the everyday gathering place for all St. Louisians, filled with games, music and encounters, where women chatted, displaying their outfits, and also the men, the "ndanaan," who came to have a good look and show off as well.
 Of course the Signares were present and dressed in their finery, arriving in their carriages, accompanied by their servants.